How to use this guide

 10. Testify as a witness, or participate in an investigation by the EEOC or other government agency.
 Your employer can’t keep you from providing evidence, testifying at a hearing, or communicating with a government agency that is looking into sexual harassment or other discrimination at your workplace.
 Even if the investigation eventually finds that there was no harassment, your participation is still a protected right, meaning your employer can’t retaliate against you (punish you) for cooperating.

 11. Do nothing.
 It is a perfectly acceptable choice to do nothing about the sexual harassment or assault you experienced.
 It is 100% your decision whether or not to come forward about your experiences.
-If you decide you are ready to talk, we are ready to listen.
-Click here to apply for an appointment with a legal advocate.

 If you are fired or retaliated against (punished) for doing any of the above, it is illegal, and you could take legal action.
 Retaliation includes being fired or demoted, cutting your pay, changing your shifts, hours, benefits, or duties, being asked to take time off, or any other action that has a negative effect on you.